Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Stage 5: Trustee Sale — No Post-Sale Redemption

 The trustee sale is conducted at the date and location specified in the NTS.
 Once the trustee's deed is recorded, the former homeowner loses all rights to the property.
 Utah provides no post-sale statutory redemption period for most residential properties — unlike Wisconsin's 12-month window or Michigan's 6-month redemption.
+Under Utah Code Ann. § 57-1-32, a lender seeking a deficiency judgment must file suit within 3 months of the sale, with any judgment capped at the lesser of (outstanding debt minus fair market value) or (outstanding debt minus sale price).
 This is why every stage before the sale is consequential.
 A professional understands what deficiency exposure exists and what anti-deficiency protections may apply to qualifying purchase money loans.

 Utah's trustee sale is final — every stage before it is consequential